February 24, 2026 | Michail Takach

 Dr. Benjamin Rieth: lifting the weight of the in-between

-After struggling with a lifelong sense of disconnection, Benny found his calling: to create interconnectedness, mentorship , and community belonging throughout Wisconsin.
+After struggling with a lifelong sense of disconnection, Benny found his calling: to create belonging for LGBTQ people in every one of Wisconsin's 72 counties.

 “You can absolutely find yourself anywhere – and there is room for all people to find themselves in Wisconsin.”